March 2026

 How high (or low) your credit score is can determine:

-What’s notable is that your credit score (sometimes referred to as your credit profile) isn’t just used by financial institutions anymore.
-That’s why it pays to not just know your score, but to also know the steps it takes to improve it, particularly if it’s a long way from where you’d like it to be right now.
+What’s notable is that your credit scores (sometimes referred to as your credit profile) aren’t just used by financial institutions anymore.
+That’s why it pays to not just know your score but to know the steps it takes to improve it (particularly if it’s a long way from where you’d like it to be right now).

 Key Point: It’s also important to note that your credit score is not the same as your credit report, and most credit reports don’t include your credit score.